vigneshpa/chit/README.md

 - Beautiful Google Material Design UI

 ## Involving in developement
-This software is completely written in JavaScript ( with TypeScript ) using [Electron](https://electronjs.org/) and [Vue](https://vuejs.org) ( with [vuetify](https://vuetifyjs.com) ) frameworks.
+This software is completely written in JavaScript ( with TypeScript ) using [Electron](https://electronjs.org/) and [Vue](https://vuejs.org) ( with [vuetify](https://vuetifyjs.com) ) frameworks for the desktop app and for the web app [Express](https://expressjs.com/) framework is used.
 [Electron Builder](https://www.electron.build) is used in this software to build the cross-platform executables.
 This DataBase Management system used in this software is [SQlite3](https://www.sqlite.org).
 To involve in developement clone this repository localy by the following command.

 ```
 git clone https://github.com/vigneshpa/chit.git
 cd chit
-npm install
 ```

 ## Software structure
-   This software has two sub parts or modules(npm).
+   This software has five sub parts or modules(npm).
-1. Main
+1. Main(chit)
-2. Renderer
+2. Renderer(chit-renderer)
+3. DataAcess(chit-db)

-The main module does everything except from UI like database management,  windows management and system dialouges.This module uses native SQlite3 module for database management.
+The main module does everything except from UI like database management,  windows management and system dialouges.This module imports chit-db module for database management.

 The renderer module holds the UI of the app.
 This is a [vue-cli](https://cli.vuejs.org/) tool's project.
 This module builds into the app directory of the main module for packing.